Extraordinary Machine: Reception and promotion

 During mid-August 2005 and ahead of the album's release in October, both "O' Sailor" and "Parting Gift" were made available as a bundle download at the online iTunes Music Store.
 While "O' Sailor" was released separately at other digital music stores, video promotion for "Parting Gift" began later that month.
 Extraordinary Machine received the best reviews of Apple's career, and was placed as the number one album of the year at Slant, number four at Rolling Stone and number ten at Amazon.com.
 It debuted at number seven on the U.S. Billboard 200 chart with 94,000 copies sold in its first week of release, making it Apple's first top ten album; however, it fell out of the top ten in its second week with a sales decline of almost 50 percent.
 The video for "O' Sailor" began to receive television airplay in November, and the following January the "Not About Love" video made its Internet premiere; early the next month, "Get Him Back" was released to radio stations.
-None of the singles attracted substantial airplay or digital downloads, and consequently they did not appear on the U.S. Billboard Hot 100 or Billboard's Modern Rock Tracks chart.
+None of the singles attracted substantial airplay or digital downloads, and consequently they did not appear on the U.S. Billboard Hot 100 or Billboards Modern Rock Tracks chart.

-As of June 2012 the album has sold 1 million copies according to Nielsen SoundScan in United States.
+As of June 2012, the album has sold 1 million copies according to Nielsen SoundScan in the United States.
 Prior to receiving a gold certification from the RIAA in January 2006 for shipments of 500,000 copies, it was nominated for the New Pantheon award, which honors "left of center" albums that shipped less than 500,000 copies in the U.S. between July 2004 and October 2005.
-Apple went on a three-week U.S. tour from November 22 to December 11 to promote the album, and from January 25 to March 5, 2006 she supported British band Coldplay on the first half of their North American X&Y tour.
+Apple went on a three-week U.S. tour from November 22 to December 11 to promote the album, and from January 25 to March 5, 2006 she supported British band Coldplay on the Twisted Logic Tour.
 Apple also appeared on her own headlining summer tour from April 10, 2006 to October 29, 2006, with Damien Rice and Davíd Garza as her supporting acts for the 35 shows.